chef-boneyard/chef-web-docs-2016/docs_all/source/lwrps.rst

 -----------------------------------------------------
 .. include:: ../../includes_lwrp/includes_lwrp_firewall_default.rst

-.. note:: This lightweight resource is part of the ``firewall`` cookbook (http://community.opscode.com/cookbooks/firewall), which provides a set of primitives for managing firewalls and associated rules.
+.. note:: This lightweight resource is part of the |cookbook firewall| cookbook (http://community.opscode.com/cookbooks/firewall), which provides a set of primitives for managing firewalls and associated rules.

 Actions
 +++++++++++++++++++++++++++++++++++++++++++++++++++++